Michael Piper

 Michael.Piper@daniels.utoronto.ca

-Michael Piper is an Assistant Professor of urban design and architecture and director of the Master of Urban Design program at the University of Toronto.
+Michael Piper is an Associate Professor of urban design and architecture at the University of Toronto.
 His research and teaching focus on the relationship between design, equity, and political-economic contexts with particular attention on the social and formal transformation of North American suburbs.
 He is a co-founder and director of tuf lab, a research group that brings together urban design and urban planning faculty at the U of T to explore wicked (tough) problems of contemporary urbanization.
 The group’s research contributes analysis of built form to social, political, and economic knowledge about cities.
 Piper is also a founding partner of dub studios, a design studio with offices in Toronto and Los Angeles where he manages urban design projects.
 Current projects and coursework focus on imagining more just and equitable housing scenarios for North American single-family suburbs and cultural spaces of citizens underrepresented in mainstream design and planning.

 Piper is coordinating ReHousing, a research project about transforming single-family homes into multi-family housing.
 This research builds on related work in the exhibition Housing Multitudes: Reimagining the Landscapes of Suburbia.
 Coursework related to this topic include: Building Typologies of the Missing Middle, a graduate course offered in collaboration with the School of Cities, and ReBuilding the Yellowbelt (ARC200), an undergraduate drawing and representation studio for which 200 students redraw and reimagine single-family-type neighbourhoods across Toronto.
 In aggregate, these projects seek to counter patterns of segregation and exclusion that have been typical of the production of North American suburban regions.